nicoboyce/nicoboycedotcom/_posts/2024-05-26-game-theory-in-monte-carlo-monaco-grand-prix.md

 ### Background to the 2024 Monaco Grand Prix

-As tradition dictates, it's the last Sunday in May and I've just watched the Monaco Grand Prix and I'm having a bite before the Indy 500, but mostly I'm chewing over the difference between the expectations of the Sky F1 commentators and the decisions of the Ferrari and McLaren strategists.
+As tradition dictates, it's the last Sunday in May and I've just watched the Monaco Grand Prix and I'm having a bite before the Indy 500, but mostly I'm chewing over the difference between the expectations of the Sky F1 commentators and the decisions of the team strategists.

-Neither team are anywhere near challenging Max Verstappen in the points, but Monaco is a very historic race and one where a lot of deals are done.
-This is particularly true for these more established teams.
+No team is anywhere near challenging Max Verstappen and Red Bull in the points, but Monaco is a very historic race and one where a lot of important sponsorship deals are done.
+A win at Monaco is particularly prized by the more established teams, Ferrari and McLaren.

 Monaco is a circuit where it is notoriously difficult to overtake, in fact virtually impossible in 2024.
 Ferrari and their polesitter driver Leclerc are still seeking redemption for the [2021 race](https://en.wikipedia.org/wiki/2021_Monaco_Grand_Prix).